-Welcome.
-We are the Black Hawk County of Pheasants Forever (PF), a nonprofit conservation organization dedicated to the protection and enhancement of pheasants and other upland bird populations in North America.
+We are Black Hawk County's local chapter of Pheasants Forever (PF), a nonprofit conservation organization dedicated to the protection and enhancement of pheasants and other upland bird populations in North America.

 Pheasants Forever is the only national organization with a model of chapters keeping 100% of the funds they raise.
 While belonging to a larger national organization that has a voice on federal and state conservation policies, chapters are tasked with finding projects for their funds.
 The Black Hawk County Chapter takes full advantage of this model using funds raised for projects locally as well as other areas in the state of Iowa.

 The mission of the Black Hawk County (IA) Pheasants Forever Chapter #58 is to assist in the development of wildlife habitat in the Black Hawk County area, to protect and enhance pheasant and other wildlife populations in Black Hawk County through public awareness, adult and youth education, habitat restoration, development and maintenance, and improvements in land and water management policies.

 One of our Chapter's main activities is assisting in the development of nesting cover, food plots, and winter cover on both public and private land.

 Whether you're going out hunting for the first time with your son or daughter in Black Hawk County, or are an experienced hunter looking forward to your next chance to "bag" a few roosters somewhere in Iowa or in a surrounding state, the Black Hawk County (IA) PF Chapter has a wealth of information for you on this website.
 Be it informational links to state natural resource offices, information about the most recent pheasant surveys for some of the best pheasant states, or a lively discussion on the most recent happenings in the world of pheasants, we've got it all right here!

 THE BLACK HAWK COUNTY [IA] CHAPTER #58 OF PHEASANTS FOREVER BEGAN IN 1985.